common-workflow-language/common-workflow-language/specification/tool-description.md

 location should be deleted when the tool execution completes.

 Output files produced by tool execution must be written to the designated output directory.
-The designated output directory is empty when execution starts (see TODO).
+The designated output directory is empty except for "job.json" which contains the job order.
 The current working directory when tool execution starts shall be the designated output directory.

 ## Assumptions and restrictions